agiliq/tweetable-python/index.rst

 Tweetable Python
 ==================

-A book of short (280 chars or less) python commands which get the job done.
+A book of 128 short python commands (280 chars or less) which get the job done.

 Inspired by Peteris Krumins' Perl One Liners.